NIGK14025U Water Resources (part 1)

 Analyze the impact of the geological settings on subsurface flow, flow lines, and groundwater-surface water interaction

-Analyze and assess hydrology, water balance and water resources at catchment scale
+Analyze and assess hydrology, water balance and water resources at catchment scale for sustainable water resources management

 Report water resources analysis